-- clock is the pixel clock in Hz - hactive, vactive is the resolution of the display (in pixels). - hback-porch, hfront-porch, hsync-len are the horizontal timings (in pixel clocks). - vback-porch, vfront-porch, vsync-len are the vertical timings (also in pixel clocks) - de-active is a 1 or 0 value (boolean) whether to use DE mode or not (for LVDS panels) - hsync-active and vsync-active are also 1 or 0 values indicating positive or negative edge for the sync signals - pixelclk-active is also 1 or 0 indicating whethere to use positive or negative edge for the pixel clock.
+- clock is the pixel clock in Hz - hactive, vactive is the resolution of the display (in pixels). - hback-porch, hfront-porch, hsync-len are the horizontal timings (in pixel clocks). - vback-porch, vfront-porch, vsync-len are the vertical timings (also in pixel clocks) - de-active is a 1 or 0 value (boolean) whether to use DE mode or not (for LVDS panels) - hsync-active and vsync-active are also 1 or 0 values indicating positive or negative edge for the sync signals - pixelclk-active is also 1 or 0 indicating whether to use positive or negative edge for the pixel clock.

-Many panels' datasheets do not give complete timings, but for example listing only numbers for the horizontal total, vertical total and resolution.
-Then a practical approach is to distribute the difference between the horizontal resolution and horizontal total among the horizontal back porch, front porch and sync length.
-A heurstic way to guess the values is to assign some 50-60% as sync length, and 20-25% of the total as front and back porch each.
+Many panels' datasheets do not give complete timings, but list for example only numbers for the horizontal total, vertical total and resolution.
+In this case a practical approach is to distribute the difference between the horizontal resolution and horizontal total among the horizontal back porch, front porch and sync length.
+A heuristic guess of the values is to assign 50-60% as sync length, and 20-25% of the total as front and back porch each.

 Example: a panel has 1024x768 resolution and 1104 horizontal total.
-Then a reasonable guess is to have horizontal front porch, back porch and sync lengths as 20, 20 and 40 respectively.
-Note that total of horizontal resolution and sync lengths (1024+40+20+20) should equal the horizontal total (1104).
+The difference between the visible width and the total is 80 dotclocks.
+A reasonable guess is to have horizontal front porch, back porch and sync lengths as 20, 20 and 40 respectively.
+The total of horizontal resolution and sync lengths (1024+40+20+20) equals the horizontal total (1104).